-Upload an image
+Uploading an image

-Move and transform the image
+Moving and transforming the image

-Convert the image to beads
+Converting the image to beads

-Delete the image
+Deleting the image

 The mirror tool lets you add beads in a symmetric pattern.
 To add a mirror, click on the mirror tool, then click on a bead where you want the mirror to pass through.
 Click Enter or click on the mirror tool again to change between four modes: